Combata/Combata/README.md

 - 👋 Hi, I’m @Combata
-- 👀 I’m interested in automation and ML
+- 👀 I’m interested in automation and cybersecurity
-- 🌱 I’m currently learning python, solidity, JS, GO
+- 🌱 I’m currently learning kali, scripting in bash and python
-- 💞️ I’m looking to collaborate on trading bot and other crypto/finance automation projects
+- 💞️ I’m looking to collaborate on cybersecurity projects
 - 📫 How to reach me : alibouhaddou@gmail.com

 <!---